Harley Dual Disc Caliper Rebuild (1977-1983)

 Flare nut wrenches, also called line wrenches, are designed to remove steel brake lines and other hydraulic fittings without damaging the nut.
 A standard wrench will work, but you stand a chance of stripping the fitting.

-NOTE: It's not necessary to remove the front wheel to remove the calipers.
+NOTE: On this 1981 Sportster, it was not necessary to remove the front wheel to remove calipers.

 It's usually easier to loosen the bleeder valves while the caliper is still mounted to the fork.
 Once loosened, tighten them up by hand so they don't leak while taking the caliper off.